iandrosov/iandrosov.github.io/_posts/2018-23-10-Community-ANT-Deployment.md

 ### Extract Communities Metadata

-We need to make a `package.xml` file for this and not much documentation available on this so I created this GHithub repository for myself as reminder add this here.
+We need to make a `package.xml` file for this and no full set of documentation was available on metadata utems until Smmer 18 [Metadata Cverage Report](https://developer.salesforce.com/docs/metadata-coverage/44) that help with APIs but not for package ANT deployments.
+I created this GitHub repository [sf-metadata-pkg]() for myself as reminder may be it will be useful reference.

 Our community may consist of many diferent metadata artifacts, VF Pages, Configs settings, Ligtning Components, APEX classes and other things.
 Metadata for APEX code, Lightning `aura` components are well documneted and known to most develpers.
 Note here we are dealing with new API Version 44.00 Winter 19 for `ant.salesforce.jar`